A variable is an element used in programming that is like a box in which data is named and stored,

 To set a value to a variable, use the "Set variable" action in the "Variable" connector.

-To do so, select the variable from the dynamic content when setting up the expression, or Variables function with the name of the variable enclosed in parentheses '.
+To do this, either select the variable from the dynamic content when setting up the expression, or specify the variable name enclosed in ' in the variables function.

-However, the target variable cannot be incorporated into the expression.
+However, the variable to be set cannot be incorporated into the expression.